-You jumped through all the right hoops following your divorce, and you thought you had the whole custody thing figured out.
+You jumped through all the right hoops following your divorce and thought you had the whole custody thing figured out.
 But what happens to your child custody order if you move to another state?
-Of if your ex does -- will your custody order follow your kids’ visit to California if you live in Florida?
+Or if your ex does?
+Will your custody order follow your kids' visit to California if you live in Florida?
 In most cases you can relax, as custody orders are nearly universal.

 Full Faith And Credit Given To Child Custody Determinations

-In order to create consistency between state custody laws, a federal law known as the Full Faith and Credit Law (28 U.S. Code § 1738A) requires every state to enforce any custody or visitation determination made by a court of another state.
+In order to create consistency between state custody laws, a federal law known as the Full Faith and Credit Law requires every state to enforce any custody or visitation determination made by a court of another state.
 For example, authorities in California have to enforce and abide by custody orders made by a Florida court.
-This applies to children under 18 and includes permanent and temporary orders, and initial orders and modifications made by the “home state” court.
+This applies to children under 18 and includes permanent and temporary orders, initial orders, and modifications made by the “home state" court.

 The federal statute defines the home state as the state in which the child lived with either one or both of his or her parents for at least six consecutive months.
 If the child is less than six months old, it would be the state in which the child lived from birth with either parent.